mandrasch/not-a-real-screenreader/README.md

 - speech output has no language support, maybe use another library?
 - does not support all focus changes yet
 - current URL is not updated on page change
+- Problem with minimizing the window on mac
+- Not tested on windows/linux yet

 ## Background